 Mary E. Deily

 Professor of Economics.
 B.A., University of Maryland; M.A., Ph.D., Harvard University.
+Research interests: quality and cost of health care; steel firm strategy.
 Teaching areas: microeconomics; industrial organization; mathematics for economists.
-Research interests: industry decline; regulation of business, hospital inefficiency.

 Thomas J. Hyclak